trisulnsm/grafana-server/README.md

 This is the small rack server to drive the Grafana JSON query interface.

-1. Copy the file `grafana-server.ru` to the Web Trisul server.
+1. Download and unzip the latest release from https://github.com/trisulnsm/grafana-server/releases to the Web Trisul server
 2. Set the ruby environment on the Web Trisul server
    ````
    sudo -i